jamesward/Sample-Model-Context-Protocol-Demos/modules/converse-client-server-sse-demo-docker/README.md

 # Amazon Bedrock Model Context Protocol (MCP) Demo

 This repository demonstrates the implementation and usage of the Model Context Protocol (MCP) with [Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html?trk=64e03f01-b931-4384-846e-db0ba9fa89f5&sc_channel=code), showcasing how both client and server components can be built.
-The demo provides an interactive chat interface powered by AWS Bedrock, allowing users to interact with various tools and services through natural language.
+The demo provides an interactive chat interface powered by Amazon Bedrock, allowing users to interact with various tools and services through natural language.

 ## Architecture Overview